Uchechukwu-Udefi/Module_5R_UCHUDE24034_CPTO2409_Group-A_Uchechukwu-Udefi_SDF05R/README.md

 - Button 1 is style to have a blue linear-gradient background and white color. while on hover, the style is blue on white background while moving up on from normal position and shadow roll in.

 - Button 2 is style to have white background, black color and border.
-On hove, display gradient party color shadow on infinite transition, black border and blue color.
+On hove, display glowing party color shadow on infinite animation, black border and blue color.

 - Button 3 is style with red color and white border.
 While on hover, pull down a hidden red background in a one off transition and white color.